 Oct.
 16 – Cape Town is a beautiful City.
 Somewhat hilly as you travel away from the sea and covered in greenery where modern life hasn’t taken over.

 The weather was windy with some showers now and then.
-Table top mountain looms in the distance, with its upright sides and flat top hidden completely and then visible again as the clouds pass rapidly over it.
+Table Mountain looms in the distance, with its upright sides and flat top hidden completely by clouds and then visible again as the clouds pass rapidly over it.

 We were taken by van out to one of the townships for a reality check.